FabricMC/fabric-docs/develop/migrating-mappings/ravel.md

   - deirn
 ---

 [Ravel](https://github.com/badasintended/ravel) is a plugin for IntelliJ IDEA to remap source files, based on [IntelliJ's PSI](https://plugins.jetbrains.com/docs/intellij/psi.html) and [Mapping-IO](https://github.com/FabricMC/mapping-io).
-It supports remapping Java, Kotlin, Mixins (written in Java), Class Tweaker, and Access Wideners.
+It supports remapping Java, Kotlin, Mixins (written in Java), Class Tweakers, and Access Wideners.

 Install it from [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/28938-ravel-remapper) or download the ZIP file from [GitHub Releases](https://github.com/badasintended/ravel/releases) and install it by clicking the gear icon on the plugin settings and clicking **Install Plugin From Disk**.